 - create_cluster_operator returns string with the create cluster operator - delete_cluster_operator returns string with the delete cluster operator - submit_operator returns string with the submit job operator - imports_statement returns string with the full import statement of all required items from the previous methods run_config.spark.user_init_path allows configuring the way the cluster is initialized.
 Plugin delivers initialization script that's aligned with the project artifacts.
-The script can be prepended with custom logic, to support the cases like custom package repository setup.
-It's required the path to be relative to the project src path.
+The script can be prepended with custom logic, to support the cases like custom package repository setup. run_config.spark.user_post_init_path additionally allows appending to initialization script part of the shell script.
+Scripts can use environment variable PROJECT_HOME in order to refer to project location on the cluster.
+It's required the paths to be relative to the project src path.